OISF/suricata/doc/userguide/unix-socket.rst

 * dump-counters: dump Suricata's performance counters
 * reopen-log-files: reopen log files (to be run after external log rotation)
 * ruleset-reload-rules: reload ruleset and wait for completion
-* ruleset-reload-nonblocking: reload rulesat and proceed without waiting
+* ruleset-reload-nonblocking: reload ruleset and proceed without waiting
 * ruleset-reload-time: return time of last reload
 * ruleset-stats: display the number of rules loaded and failed
 * ruleset-failed-rules: display the list of failed rules